ayelishaamoah/bank-test-ruby/README.md

 - [ ] Feel more confident in your ability to complete a tech test.
 - [ ] Have developed a structured process to approaching complex problems, utilising TDD and good OO design skills.

-## Approach

-### Planning
-1. Break specification into user stories
-2. Extract nouns and verbs from user stories
-3. Build table of objects (nouns) and methods (verbs)
-4. Draw a domain model diagram that shows how program functions

 ## Specification

 ### Requirements